 Supplier evaluation and selection may include an assessment of supplier’s business practices and corporate values.

 Where appropriate, the Firm may invite suppliers to participate in a competitive bidding process.
-MSCI generally expects suppliers to agree to our own form of standard contractual documentation, but may elect in its sole discretion to adopt specific suppliers’ agreements at times.

-This statement is made pursuant to section 54(1) of the United Kingdom Modern Slavery Act 2015 and constitutes the Firm’s slavery and human trafficking statement for the financial year ending 31 December 2016.
+This statement is made pursuant to section 54(1) of the United Kingdom Modern Slavery Act 2015 and constitutes the Firm’s slavery and human trafficking statement for the financial year ending 31 December 2022.

 Chairman and Chief Executive Officer

-Date: 21 June 2017
+Date: 27 June 2023